 The Visualized International CIE-Colour Space

-The colours of the RAL DESIGN System are organised systematically in Hue, Lightness and Chroma values.
+The colours of the RAL DESIGN SYSTEM plus are organised systematically in Hue, Lightness and Chroma values.

-The structure of the RAL DESIGN System is not arbitrary.
+The structure of the RAL DESIGN SYSTEM plus is not arbitrary.
 It follows an internationally used colour measurement system laid down by CIE (Commission International d´Eclairage) in 1976.
 The colour distances between the individual colours are defined by the CIELAB-colour distance formula.
 They are also embedded in DIN 6174.